testus-x/ksh/docs/PR-HowTo.md

 git config user.email 'email+address@to.use.4this.repo'
 git config user.name 'Given to.use.4this.repo Surname'
 ```
-Note that git automatically assigns the name **origin** to the cloned repository (https://github.com/*my_account*/ksh/) and can be used to refer to it within git commands.
+Note that git automatically assigns the name **origin** to the cloned repository (`https://github.com/*my_account*/ksh/`) and can be used to refer to it within git commands.

-## Issue, branch, commit and create a PR
+## Issue
 Before you start working on an problem or feature, please check the [ksh Issue](https://github.com/ksh-community/ksh/issues) web page, whether there is not already work in progress (WIP) to avoid wasting your valueable time.
-If there is someone already working on it, please check, whether it is possible to work together on it.
+If there is someone already working on it, please check, whether it is possible to work together.
 If you can't find an Issue for your problem/feature, please [create a new Issue](https://github.com/ksh-community/ksh/issues/new) and refer to it using a number sign + number (e.g. #123) when you refer to it on github.
 Within the issue web page you may ask for further guidance or get some hints from other collaborators.

+## Branch, commit and create a PR
 Before you actually start changing any code, you should always make sure, that your master is up-to-date - see below [**Sync with upstream**](#user-content-1-sync-with-upstream) for the related CLI commands.

 When your master is up-to-date, create a new branch, e.g. named `fix_problem`: